 NOTE: If the "Advanced Menu" item has been selected on the Menu mode, you get the "Confirmation Change Menu" upon completion of "Basic/Custom Menu" editing.
 In this case, selecting "Yes" then "Enter" will close all the menus and apply the changes from the Advanced menu to the Basic/Custom Menu.
-If you select "No" then "Enter" functions, then all menu items will return to the Advanced menu, but your changes will still be available within the "Basic/Custom Menu" selection.
-To display the previously tailored Basic/Custom Menu, select "Basic/Custom Menu" from the "Menu Mode".
+If you select "No" then "Enter" functions, then all menu items will return to the Advanced menu, but your changes will still be available within the "Basic/Custom Menu, select "Basic/Custom Menu" select "Basic/Custom Menu" from the "Menu Mode".

-An item "To Advanced Menu" will be added to the bottom of the Basic/Custom Menu.
+An item "To Advanced Menu" will be added to the bottom of the Basic/ Custom Menu.